What users say:

 Sphinx is a tool that makes it easy to create intelligent and beautiful documentation, written by Georg Brandl and licensed under the BSD license.

-It was originally created for the new Python documentation, and it has excellent facilities for the documentation of Python projects, but C/C++ is already supported as well, and it is planned to add special support for other languages as well.
+It was originally created for the Python documentation, and it has excellent facilities for the documentation of software projects in a range of languages.
 Of course, this site is also created from reStructuredText sources using Sphinx!
 The following features should be highlighted:

 - Output formats: HTML (including Windows HTML Help), LaTeX (for printable PDF versions), ePub, Texinfo, manual pages, plain text